Cluster categories for marked surfaces: punctured case: Homological interpretation of marked surfaces

 \subsection{AR-translation and AR-triangles}

-Note that we've chosen an admissible triangulation $\T$ and have a bijection $X^\T:\TC\rightarrow\so(\T)$ from the set of tagged curves to the set of string objects.
-The tagged rotation $\varrho$ is a permutation on $\TC$ while the shift functor $[1]$ in $\hua{C}(\T)$ gives a permutation of the set $\so(\T)$.
+Note that we have chosen an admissible triangulation $\T$ and have a bijection $X^\T:\TC\rightarrow\so(\T)$ from the set of tagged curves to the set of string objects in the cluster category $\C(\T)$.
+The tagged rotation (cf. Definition~\ref{def:rotation} and Figure~\ref{fig:rotate}) $\rho$ is a permutation on $\TC$ while the shift functor $[1]$ in $\hua{C}(\T)$ gives a permutation on the set $\so(\T)$.
 We will give a straightforward proof of Theorem~\ref{thm:BQ}, with a slight generalization to tagged curves.